sarkrui/Z390M-Pro4-i7-9700K-Hackintosh/README.md

 > We don't recommend users to update the BIOS if their system is already running normally.
 >

-1. Download `Hackintosh-BIOS.BIN` from the release page or Clone the whole repository (the file is under /BIOS_settings) and place it in an `FAT32` USB.
+1. Download `Hackintosh-BIOS.BIN` from the release page or Clone the whole repository (the file is under <repositoryDirectory>/BIOS_settings) and place it in an `FAT32` USB.
 2. Enter `BIOS setup`
-3. direct to `OC Tweaker`\  `Load USER UEFI Setup Profile from Disk`,
+3. direct to `OC Tweaker`/ `Load USER UEFI Setup Profile from Disk`
 4. select `Hackintosh-BIOS.BIN` from your USB.

 ### Installation